Artists in residence,

 She seeks to propose innovative, creative and forward-looking exhibition formats that question the museum of tomorrow from a decolonial perspective.
 Her work is also committed to giving greater visibility to women artists.

-She has been appointed curator of the Albanian pavilion at the 2019 Venice Biennale.
+She has been commissioned to curate the Albanian pavilion at the 2019 Venice Biennale.

 She has worked with numerous art institutions, including the Palais de Tokyo in Paris and MoMA PS1 in New York.